-Combining Assumption 1 with the logic of the model helps to explain these findings.
-The model can easily be extended to address wartime consumption by assuming that actors consume a positive amount in a war period and that C's formal-sector production is exogenously divided between G and C. G receives $(1-\phi)\cdot x(\eta)$ percent and C receives $(1-\phi)\cdot [1-x(\eta)]$ percent, where $\phi\in(0,1)$ captures the destructiveness of war.
-The less reliant C's formal-sector production is on local labor, the easier it is for G to expropriate C's resources even during a war.
-Formally, $x\in(0,1)$ strictly decreases in $\eta$ , which implies that C's percentage of wartime spoils are lower in an oil-rich region (Assumption 1).
+Combining Assumption 1 with the logic of the model anticipates this pattern.
+Extending the model addresses wartime consumption: assume that actors consume a positive amount in a war period and that G and C exogenously divide C's formal-sector production.
+G receives $(1-\phi)\cdot x(\eta)$ percent and C receives $(1-\phi)\cdot [1-x(\eta)]$ percent, and $\phi\in(0,1)$ captures war destructiveness.
+The less that C's formal-sector production depends on local labor, the more easily G can expropriate C's resources even during a war.
+Formally, the evidence that motivated Assumption 1 also supports assuming that $x\in(0,1)$ strictly decreases in η , which implies that C's percentage of wartime spoils is lower in an oil-rich region.
 Because higher x decreases C's expected utility to fighting, this logic yields Proposition 4.

 Proposition 4 (Oil depresses looting possibilities).
-An increase in C's oil production through its effect on decreasing C's percentage share of formal-sector production during a war (less looting) decreases the likelihood of separatist civil wars in equilibrium, i.e., decreases the range of $\sigma$ values small enough that C will reject any offer in a strong period.
-Formally, for $\overline{\sigma}$ defined in Equation 6, $\frac{d\overline{\sigma}}{dx} < 0$ .
+An increase in C's oil production through its effect on decreasing C's percentage share of formal-sector production during a war (less looting) decreases the likelihood of separatist civil wars in equilibrium, i.e., decreases the range of σ values small enough that C will reject any offer in a strong period.
+Formally, for $\overline{\sigma}$ defined in Equation 6, $\frac{d\overline{\sigma}}{dx} < 0$.